ThummeTo/FMISensitivity.jl/README.md

 - Zygote [WIP]

 Here, *FMISensitivity.jl* uses everything the FMI-standard and Julia currently offers:
-- FMI built-in directional derivatives and adjoint derivatives [WIP]
+- FMI built-in directional derivatives [DONE] and adjoint derivatives [WIP]
 - Finite Differences (by *FiniteDiff.jl*) for FMUs that don't offer sensitivity information, as well as for special derivatives that are not part of the FMI-standard (like e.g. event-indicators or explicit time)
 - coloring based on sparsity information shipped with the FMU [WIP]
 - coloring based on sparsity detection for FMUs without sparsity information [WIP]